claint76/inivation-docs/Software user guides/AEDAT_file_formats.md

 with events up to that point.

 The **FRAME_EVENT** packet type has four timestamps defined.
-Of these, “End of Frame” is considered the main timestamp for the purpose of ordering.
+Of these, "End of Frame" is considered the main timestamp for the purpose of ordering.
 More generically, the timestamp that is indicated by the **'eventTSOffset'** header field is the one relevant for ordering.